naominickerson/quantum_circuit_simulations/README.md

 QSIM
 ====

-mathematica packages for simulating noisy quantum circuits
+Mathematica packages for simulating noisy quantum circuits.
+For more detail on error models used for noisy operations please refer to [this paper](http://www.nature.com/ncomms/journal/v4/n4/abs/ncomms2773.html).

 # Importing Packages